sthagen/csaf-v2/prose/csaf-v2-editor-draft.md

 ##### Vulnerabilities Property - Vulnerability - Notes

-Notes.
-Value type is Notes (notes_t).
+Notes have value type Notes (notes_t).

 ##### Vulnerabilities Property - Vulnerability - Product Status

-Product status.
-Contains different lists of product_ids which provide details on the status of the referenced product related to the current vulnerability.
+Product status contains different lists of product_ids which provide details on the status of the referenced product related to the current vulnerability.
 Value type object with 1 or more properties.

     "product_status": {
       "title": "Product status",